 BYZANTINE HERITAGE TOUR OF ISTANBUL

-The Byzantine Heritages of Istanbul that you will visit: Hagia Sophia, Byzantine Hippodrome, Basilica Cistern, Church of Pammakaristos and Chora Church.
+The Byzantine Heritage of Istanbul that you will visit: Hagia Sophia, Byzantine Hippodrome, Basilica Cistern, Church of Pammakaristos and Chora Church.

 Details of the tour:

-Your visit of the glories of the old city will continue with the Obelisk of Thutmose III, also known as the Egyptian Obelisk, the Walled Obelisk and Serpent Column in the Hippodrome.
+Your visit to the glories of the old city will continue with the Obelisk of Thutmose III, also known as the Egyptian Obelisk, the Walled Obelisk and Serpent Column in the Hippodrome.

 The amazing Underground Cistern is next, its underground connection to Hagia Sophia reminds us about Byzantine specialization in building hidden passages.

 You will continue the Byzantine Heritage tour with Church of Pammakaristos ("All-Blessed Mother of God"), today Fethiye Mosque dates from 11th century according to most historians, is a hidden treasure in Istanbul away from the tourist crowds.
 It has extraordinary examples of Byzantine art such as the representation of the Pantocrator surrounded by prophets, which is an excellent mosaic work deserving attention with its high level of mastership.
-The church was restored in 1950's by Byzantine Institute of America; the parekklesion has been arranged as a museum while rest of the building was kept as a mosque.
+The church was restored in the 1950s by Byzantine Institute of America; the Parekklesion has been arranged as a museum while the rest of the building was kept as a mosque.

 The final visit of your Byzantine heritage tour will be the old city walls of Istanbul dating from times of Byzantium in the 7th century BC as the legend goes.
 The walls that protected the ancient acropolis, what we call “old city” today, have been renewed many times throughout the history of wars and earthquakes.
 A large-scale renovation was made by Theodosius II in the 5th century by replacing the former one from the time of Constantine the Great.
 The walls encircled the whole peninsula with inner and outer walls, 96 towers, terraces and a moat on the west side and defended the city for a millennium until the city was taken by the Ottomans in 1453.
 Today it is visited for its archaeological and military value as well as getting away from the tourist hub and enjoying a better understanding of the city.
 Photography lovers will have wonderful chances here to catch Istanbul from extraordinary different angles.